genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 The `passwordRetry` function allows you to configure settings for limiting the rate at which a user can retry passwords.
 It allows the following variables to be set:

 * `maxAttempts` specifies the maximum number of attempts allowed if a user enters a wrong password.
 Default: 3 attempts.
-* `waitTimeMins` specifies the time to wait in minutes when the maximum number of incorrect attempts is reached, before allowing a user to try again.
+* `waitTimeMins` specifies the time to wait in minutes when the maximum number of incorrect attempts is reached before allowing a user to try again.
 Default: 5 minutes.

 ### mfa
 The `mfa` function allows you to configure Multi-factor Authentication (MFA).
 For more information on MFA please see [Wikipedia](https://en.wikipedia.org/wiki/Multi-factor_authentication).
 From within the `mfa` function the following variables can be set: